atodorov284/air-quality-forecast/README.md

 ## How To Run This Code

-Currently, this repository is at the data engineering stage.
-To run the data pipeline, run main.py under air-quality-forecast, which contains the source code of this project.
+Currently, this repository finished the model development stage.

+To run the data pipeline, run `data_pipeline.py` under air-quality forecast, which is the folder that contains the source code of this project.
 The processed and split datasets can be found under data/processed, namely x_train, x_val, x_test, y_train, y_val, y_test.

+To see the MLFlow dashboard, used to track experiments, run model_development.py.
+It will automatically create a server at your localhost port 5000.
+If this does not work, please run
+`mlflow ui --port 5000`
+in your console.
+You might need to give admin permissions to this process.
+The MLFlow dashboard contains all information about the experiments ran, including hyperparameters selected for each model.
+The selected models can be found under the Models menu.

+To run the prediction, run `main.py`.
+It will display the MSE and RMSE of the train and test data for all three models.

+## DISCLAIMER

 The notebooks in this project were used as scratch for analysis and data merge and do not reflect our thorough methodology (source is under air-quality-forecast).
 Some extra scripts for the generation of our plots in the report can be found under extra_scripts.